mdekermadec/ezdb/README.md

 Class loader work this way:
  - PHP filename must be name of table.
  - If in table name, there is a underscore ( _ ), it will optionally cut this to check sub directories.
- - If file found it is require once and if a class with according name: EzDB + table name, it will be used as EzDB custom class.
+ - If file found it is require once and if a class with according name: EzDB + table name exist, it will be used as EzDB custom class.

 Meta data
 -------